Punktum-dk/epp-service-specification/README.md

   * Introduction of `dkhm:contact_validated` for information for info contact
   * Introduction of `dkhm:registrant_validated` for information for create domain

+* 1.2
+  * EPP Service version 1.1.X
+  * Introduction of `dkhm:orderConfirmation` for create domain and support of [Pre-activation Service](#pre-activation-service)

-* 1.4
+* 1.1
-  * EPP Service version 1.3.X
+  * EPP Service version 1.0.9
-  * Introduction of `dkhm:pnumber` for production unit number information for create contact
+  * Introduction of `dkhm:domainAdvisory` for support of blocked status for create domain for blocked domain names

+* 1.0
+  * EPP Service version 1.0.0
+  * Released 2014-02-25

 <a name="mailing-list"></a>
 ## Mailing list